-(h) The court shall designate the public defender, the post-conviction defender, their staffs or other attorneys employed by the state for that purpose (hereinafter "public defender") as appointed counsel if available and qualified pursuant to this rule; and, if the public defender is not available or qualified, the court shall designate counsel from a roster of private attorneys approved by the court.
+(h) The court shall designate the public defender, the postconviction defender, their staffs or other attorneys employed by the state for that purpose (hereinafter "public defender") as appointed counsel if available and qualified pursuant to this rule; and, if the public defender is not available or qualified, the court shall designate counsel from a roster of private attorneys approved by the court.
+Appointment of public defenders shall be subject to the limitations of Tenn.
+Code Ann. § 8-14-201 et seq.
 The defendant shall not have the right to select counsel to be appointed.
 If a competent defendant refuses to accept the services of appointed counsel, such refusal shall be written and signed by the defendant in the presence of the court, which shall acknowledge thereon the signature of the defendant and make the written refusal a part of the record in the case.
 In that event, the defendant may act pro se without the assistance or presence of counsel.